-Yet I remain drawn to Polaroid photography.
-Like a little kid, I still get excited over holding a developed print in my hands a minute after pressing the shutter button.
+I’ve been drawn to Polaroid photography since I was a kid in the 1970s.
+I get excited over holding a developed print in my hands a minute after pressing the shutter button.
 So I’ve tried any number of Polaroid cameras looking for the one that balances cost and ease of use with the best possible quality photographs.
 It’s been a frustrating and expensive journey, but I think I may finally have found The One: the 1969 Polaroid Colorpack II.

 I inserted two fresh AA batteries into the Colorpack II, for without them the shutter won’t fire.
 Then I loaded a pack of color Fujifilm FP-100C and started shooting.
 I shot the entire pack of film around the house, as the snowiest and coldest winter in my 20 years in Indianapolis severely curtailed my photography.
 But I was pleased.
 The colors are decent and the details are reasonably sharp.
 The corners are soft, but not unacceptably so.

 I missed my Automatic 250’s wonderful rangefinder as I twisted the Colorpack II’s guess-focus ring.
 The camera focuses down to three feet.
 But I was glad for the Colorpack II’s automatic exposure system, which is coupled to an electronic shutter that fires from about 10 sec to about 1/500 sec.

 My Colorpack II came with a few flashcubes, so I took a couple shots with them.
 In this photo I focused on the basket of bulbs on the coffee table.
 The flashcube properly lit only ten feet or so and led to lifeless colors.

 I tried again on an early spring day, shooting colorful flowers.
 This is where the Colorpack II and the FP-100C really shone.